Tips For Stress Free Travel

 - Inform family or friends of your planned journey to the airport or have them take you there, should any incidents occur with delayed trains or lost connection.

-- If you travel by car, check traffic, weather conditions, and road works to pick a fast and safe drive.
-If the forecast is for bad weather conditions, consider travelling the day before your flight and staying close to the airport.
+- If you travel by car, check traffic, weather conditions, and road works to choose a fast and safe drive.
+If the forecast is for bad weather, consider travelling the day before your flight and staying close to the airport.

 Getting to the airport 3-4 hours before is not a waste of time.
-First, you cannot afford to be late and miss your flight; secondly, there are plenty of opportunities to make good use of this time.
-Feeling good and relaxed is vital to enhance your flight enjoyment and increase your endurance on the plane.
+First, you cannot afford to be late and miss your flight; second, there are plenty of opportunities to make good use of this time.
+Feeling good and relaxed is vital to enhancing your flight enjoyment and increasing your endurance on the plane.

-- Calculate the time needed to navigate within the airport to reach your terminal and your gate.
-You might have to get on a shuttle train in some airports to connect to your terminal.
+- Calculate the time needed to navigate within the airport to reach your terminal and gate.
+You might have to get on a shuttle train to connect to your terminal in some airports.
 Some have shuttle buses that run every 15-20 minutes.

-- Check-in online “ALWAYS” either from home or from your mobile.
-This saves you the queue at the check-in counter and also allows you a faster drop-off of your checked baggage.
+- You can check online “ALWAYS” from home or your mobile device.
+This will save you time at the check-in counter and allow you to drop off your checked baggage faster.

 - Check again the baggage weight to be checked in and the handbag sizes at your airline counters.
 Make sure your baggage is within the allowed weight restrictions.
 In this post, you can read more about baggage allowance for Australia.

-- Drop off checked bags, and make sure they are locked and labelled with your tags bearing your full name and phone number.
+- Drop off checked bags, and ensure they are locked and labelled with your full name and phone number on the tags.

-- Be the first, or in the first group, to drop off the luggage to reduce to the minimum the waiting time.
+- Be the first or in the first group to drop off the luggage to reduce the waiting time to a minimum.
 Having checked in your luggage is just peace of mind.
 The sooner you drop it off, the better you can roam around weight-free.

+Be prepared.
 Once you have completed the first step of the airport procedure, the next step is going through security.
-It depends much on the country and airport procedure; not rarely have I waited in the queue for 30-45 minutes.
+It depends much on the country and airport procedure; I rarely wait for 30-45 minutes in the queue.
 And sometimes, it can take longer.
-These eight tips will help you get better organized.
+Be sure to have the right layover time for connecting flights.

-- Hold boarding passes and passports in your pockets and switch off mobile phones and put them into your handbag.
+- Hold boarding passes and passports in your pockets, switch off mobile phones, and put them into your handbag.

-- Have the transparent zipper bag with up-to-10 bottles with max-100ml ready on top of your handbag.
+- Have the transparent zipper bag with up-to-10 bottles and max-100ml ready on top of your handbag.

 - Empty water bottles and ensure you have no more liquids than those in the transparent zipper bag.